 For instance, you might say it in response to a shocking or surprising statement:

-—Vingt personnes sont morts dans une fusillade !
+Vingt personnes sont mortes dans une fusillade !
 (Twenty people died in a shooting!)

 It could also be used in a more literal sense when responding to an invitation.

-If you are unavailable or unable to do something, you can say that it is impossible:
+If you’re unavailable or unable to do something, you can say that it’s impossible:

-Sometimes, although someone may have good intentions, you have to turn them down.
-In English, you would probably say “No thank you,” and French is much the same way.
+Sometimes, although someone may have good intentions, you have to turn them down by saying “No, thank you.”

 Non merci is used to politely decline something:

-—Non merci.
-Je ne mange pas de la viande.
-(No thank you.
+Non merci.
+Je ne mange pas de viande.
+(No, thank you.
 I do not eat meat.)

-Pas encore is another way to soften your response.
-If you have not done or experienced something, but believe you will, pas encore is the expression to use.
-Its use, once again, parallels that of its English equivalent:
+If you haven’t done or experienced something, but believe you will, pas encore is the expression to use.

-Just as mais oui (but yes) may be employed as a stronger form of oui, so too may mais non express a more intense non.
+Just as mais oui (but yes) may be employed as a stronger form of oui, mais non can express a more intense non.

-Mais non is also used to emphatically contradict someone who is denigrating him or herself:
+Mais non is also used to emphatically contradict someone who’s denigrating themself:

 Pierre: Mais vous n’êtes pas française, n’est-ce pas ?
-(But you are not French, are you?)
+(But you’re not French, are you?)

 Rachel: Si, je suis française.
 (Yes, I am French.)